 We recognize that noncompliance with our Workplace Code of Conduct may occur, and we commit to working with our business partners to resolve challenging issues and realize continuous improvement.
-However, if we find that a supplier property owned by BELLA+CANVAS anywhere in the world, including licensed products.

-1 By "suppliers," we mean any facility involved in the production of products, components and materials containing any intellectual is unwilling to remediate noncompliance with our Workplace Code of Conduct or if a Zero Tolerance violation occurs, we reserve the right to exact
+However, if we find that a supplier is unwilling to remediate noncompliance with our Workplace Code of Conduct or if a Zero Tolerance violation occurs, we reserve the right to exact penalties up to and including termination of our business relationship.